 Imbibe in the great outdoors at one of these sudsy destinations

-Cisco Brewers Seaport Beer Garden (pictured): The Nantucket beer mavens return for the fourth year to this waterfront neighborhood on April 15.
+Cisco Brewers Seaport Beer Garden (pictured): The Nantucket beer mavens returned for the fourth year to this waterfront neighborhood on April 15.
 Per Massachusetts regulations, patrons must purchase food along with their beverages, yet fear not—a new food vendor, Rexicana Surf Cantina, offers Mexican- and Caribbean-inspired fare at its pop-up location at the 14,000-square-foot patio.

 Castle Island Brewing Company: In addition to the big news that this Norwood-based brewer plans to open a new tasting room closer to its namesake landmark in South Boston, this purveyor of hoppy ales and lagers has just re-opened its Party in the Parking Lot at its headquarters, which is in service Thursday through Sunday and features a beer-centric menu of snacks, tacos, mac & cheese and more by Lombardo’s.